How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Adobe Commerce / Salesforce Commerce Cloud — deep B2B and complex catalogs

 Wins when account hierarchy, per-company catalogs, multi-step approval workflows, punchout, ERP-tight coupling, or six-figure-SKU complexity is non-negotiable.
-Loses on operational weight (the team you need to run it is bigger), on cost-of-ownership at smaller catalog sizes, and on the speed at which the merchandising team can iterate without an engineer.
+Loses on operational weight (the team you need to run it is bigger), on cost-of-ownership at smaller catalog sizes, on Adobe Commerce 2.4.7+ pulling every install onto PHP 8.3 and Composer 2.7 (a forcing function we ran into on every Adobe engagement in 2025), and on the speed at which the merchandising team can iterate without an engineer.
 We field Adobe or Salesforce Commerce Cloud when the B2B side is the business, not the side project.

 Custom / headless — storefront UX as the differentiator